NWC-CUAHSI-Summer-Institute/TVSlope/README.md

-# TVSlope — Evaluating the Sensitivity of HAND Flood Inundation Mapping to River Slope
+# Evaluating the Sensitivity of HAND Flood Inundation Mapping to River Slope

 The uncalibrated NOAA-OWP HAND synthetic rating curve is Manning (`Q ∝ √S`), so the river **slope** `S` is a first-order control on the mapped flood extent.
 This repository asks whether replacing that slope with a